-It’s easier to go straight while paddling as hard as you like, and most except the very cheapest single-skin vinyl IKs come with one, some flat-floored models have up to three (imo, a gimmick) and many skegs are unnecessarily tall (deep).
-Just about all can be easily removed by hand, because in shallow rivers you might want to remove it to avoid grounding.
+It’s easier to go straight while paddling as hard as you like, and most except the very cheapest single-skin vinyl IKs come with one; some flat-floored models have up to three (imo, a gimmick) and many skegs are unnecessarily tall (deep).
+Just about all skegs can be easily removed by hand, because in shallow rivers you might want to do so to avoid grounding.

-If you’re IK does not have one it’s easy to glue a skeg kit (see below).
+If you’re IK doesn’t have one, it’s easy to glue a skeg kit (see below).

 A few years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made in the oversized, alloy skeg days (left).
 A smaller skeg made better clearance and still worked fine, but metal does bend.
-Plastic is much better
+Plastic is so much better.

 I’ve fitted these plastic skegs to older Gumotex IKs and other IKs.
-The kit is under £20 + glue, and the plastic skeg is tough.
-Just make sure you glue the patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch. or make your own patch from same fabric.
+The kit is about £25 + glue, and the plastic skeg is tough.
+Just make sure you glue the mounting patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch. or make your own patch from same fabric.
 The pictures below help you see where to position a skeg.

-I fitted the tough Gumotex skeg to my Grabner Amigo IK (above) and at sea used it all the time.
+I fitted the Gumotex plastic skeg to my Grabner Amigo IK (above) and at sea used it all the time.
 But on the shallow River Spey (below) this boat didn’t handle at all well without a skeg, possibly because the the tailwind pushed the high stern around.
-It was really quite annoying as a few years earlier my broadly similar Sunny managed the Spey fine, so skeg-free tracking clearly varies from boat to boat.
+It was really quite annoying because a few years earlier my broadly similar Sunny managed the Spey fine without a skeg, so skeg-free tracking clearly varies from boat to boat.